jrs-innovation-center/CODEcampAS/index.md

 ## Requirements

-CODECamp After School doesn't require any special software or applications to be installed on either the teacher's or student's computers.
+CODECamp After School doesn't require any special software or applications to be installed on either the instructor's or student's computers.

 We just require the following:

-* A computer (preferably a laptop)
+* A computer (preferably a laptop),
-* with an Internet Connection
+* with an internet connection,
 * and a Web Browser (Chrome, FireFox, Safari, Internet Explorer).

 ## Lessons/Projects

-The course if organized into a set of projects; each building on it's predecessors:
+The course is organized into a set of projects; each building on it's predecessors:

 - [Create your first web page](/1-hello-world/)
 - [Create your first web site](/2-first-web-site/)